Omarkhaled711/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: Display current directory contents in a long format
 4-listmorefiles: Display current directory contents, including hidden files
 5-listfilesdigitonly: List numeric users and group IDs
 6-firstdirectory: a script that creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile: Move the file betty from /tmp/ to /tmp/my_first_directory